Get started with insider risk management

 Select Next to continue.

-If you've selected the General data leaks or Data leaks by priority users templates, you'll see options on the Triggers for this policy page for custom-triggering events and policy indicators.
+If you've selected the Data leaks or Data leaks by priority users templates, you'll see options on the Triggers for this policy page for custom-triggering events and policy indicators.
 You have the choice to select a DLP policy or indicators for triggering events that bring users assigned to the policy in-scope for activity scoring.
 If you select the User matches a data loss prevention (DLP) policy triggering event option, you must select a DLP policy from the DLP policy dropdown list to enable triggering indicators for the DLP Policy for this insider risk management policy.
 If you select the User performs an exfiltration activity triggering event option, you must select one or more of the listed indicators for the policy triggering event.

 If you've selected other policy templates, custom triggering events aren't supported.
 The built-in policy triggering events apply and you'll continue to Step 23 without defining policy attributes.